Wint3rmute/baczek.me/content/now.md

 Slimming down the docker image I'm using to generate the related posts [map](/map).

-Again, thinking about rewriting the whole thing manually, just to learn some low level NLP, as the image is still way over 1GB.
+Again, thinking about rewriting the whole thing completely from scratch, just to learn some low level NLP, as the image is still way over 1GB.

 ```
 17.10